Slim 4 - Tutorial

 The terminal will show:

 Note: This web server is designed to aid application development.
 It may also be useful for testing purposes or for application demonstrations that are run in controlled environments.
-It is not intended to be a full-featured web server.
-It should not be used on a public network.
+It is not intended to be a full-featured web server, and it should not be used in a public network.

 The parameter -S localhost:8080 defines the server hostname and port.
 The parameter -t public/ specifies the document root directory with the index.php file.